Pyrdacor/Ambermoon.net/CustomMusic.md

 To do so, create a folder called "music" next to your Ambermoon.net executable.
 Then copy your MP3 files to this folder and rename the files 01.mp3, 02.mp3 and so on.

+Since version 1.13.2 you can also specify a path for the music inside the config via the key "ExternalMusicPath".
+It still defaults to "music".
+Absolute paths are possible as well.

 Each file number maps to a specific ingame song.
 The following list gives an overview.

 ID | Song name | File name | Ingame usage (example)